AminullahTajMuhammad/aminullahtajmuhammad.github.io/_posts/2019-11-22-Share Image and Text using android Intent.md

 tags: [Android App Development, Android, Kotlin, Java, Mobile App Development]
 ---

-# Share Image and Text using android Intent
 ![](https://miro.medium.com/max/158/1*6-Or1AYLkeMeCBLE7xDDZA.jpeg)

 In this article, we will learn how to share your required data using android intent.
 This article is part of the “Today I Learnt” category.